cokelaer/bioservices/bioservices/doc/source/biopython.rst

 sequences.

-.. note:: of course you need to install BioPython
+.. note:: We assume you have installed BioPython (pip install biopython)

 First, let us retrieve two FASTA sequences and save them in 2 files::